 If you are a shooter with special needs due to a physical disability or other issue or need to be on a posse with particular people, please let the person know who is handling registration.
 If you require special consideration [such as wheel-chair access or special staging of guns], let your posse leader know before the stage begins.
 We do our best to accommodate the special temporary or permanent needs of shooters to enhance their cowboy shooting experience while keeping within safe shooting guidelines at our matches.

 There is a section of the website for members of the Long Nine Cowboys to post cowboy-shooting-related items for sale or trade.
 This is not meant as a professional listing service.
 You must be a member in good standing [dues paid] and you must send a full description of your item, along with price, photo, and your contact information to the webmaster for consideration.
 We reserve the right to decline listings of non-cowboy related items such as firearms and supplies that are NOT used legally in cowboy action shooting or general merchandise or services NOT found in cowboy action shooting or cowboy/cowgirl costuming or ANY PRODUCT that could be offensive in any way.
 This section is not meant to promote club members’ interests, businesses, or services outside of cowboy action shooting.

 New listings are usually posted within a week.

-The webmaster for the Long Nine Cowboys web site is Lady Viper with contributions by club members.
-It is the sole intent of this web site to enhance the Long Nine cowboy action shooting experience and publicize material germane to our membership.
-It is not intended as platform for political discourse or debate, which, while may be of interest to some shooters, is addressed on other online forums.
+The webmaster for the Long Nine Cowboys website is Lady Viper with contributions by club members.
+It is the sole intent of this website to enhance the Long Nine cowboy action shooting experience and publicize material germane to our membership.
+It is not intended as a platform for political discourse or debate, which, while may be of interest to some shooters, is addressed on other online forums.

-Matches may be cancelled due to weather conditions.
-Please check the web site for the latest updates.
-In the last several years, matches have been cancelled due to lightning, excessive rain, flooding, tornado damage and events out of our immediate control.
+Matches may be canceled due to weather conditions.
+Please check the website for the latest updates.
+In the last several years, matches have been canceled due to lightning, excessive rain, flooding, tornado damage and events out of our immediate control.